Infinite Probabilistic Secret Sharing: Structures realized by perfect and weakly perfect schemes

-It is clear that subsets of participants which have $\v$ in their linear span can compute the secret (as an appropriate linear combination of certain shares), and shares of an unqualified set is independent of the secret, as was required. \end{proof}
+It is clear that subsets of participants which have $\v$ in their linear span can compute the secret (as an appropriate linear combination of some of the shares), and shares of an unqualified set is independent of the secret, as was required. \end{proof}